edespino/cloudberry-site/docs/functions/window-functions.md

 title: Window Functions
 ---

-# Window Functions in Cloudberry Database
+# Window Functions in Apache Cloudberry

-The following are Cloudberry Database built-in window functions.
-All window functions are *immutable*.<!-- For more information about window functions, see "Window Expressions" in the *Cloudberry Database Administrator Guide*. -->
+The following are Apache Cloudberry built-in window functions.
+All window functions are *immutable*.<!-- For more information about window functions, see "Window Expressions" in the *Apache Cloudberry Administrator Guide*. -->

 |Function|Return Type|Full Syntax|Description|
 |--------|-----------|-----------|-----------|